Tirpentwys Quarry access road

 These woods are designated as Restored Ancient Woodland Sites on Natural Resources Wales’ Ancient Woodland Inventory.
 This means they had previously been planted with non-native trees but have now been restored to a mixed deciduous composition.

-Ancient woodland is never an appropriate place for any form of development.
-The Welsh Government’s Planning Policy Wales makes this very clear by stating, in paragraph 5.2.8:
+While we accept that this new road may offer access to the proposed quarry, ancient woodland is never an appropriate place for any form of development.
+The Welsh Government’s Planning Policy Wales makes this very clear by stating, in paragraph 5.2.9: